FelixPetriconi/future_proposal/proposal.md

 As it is specified in the C++17 TS, there should be joins as when_all and when_any.
 But as already pointed out above the attached function object should take its arguments per value and not by future<T>.

-Now it would be possible with the support of cancellation of futures that in case of a single failing future for a when_all, all not started futures are cancelled, because the overall when_all cannot be fullfilled any more.
+Now it would be possible with the support of cancellation of futures that in case of a single failing future for a when_all, all not started futures are canceled, because the overall when_all cannot be fulfilled any more.
 The same is valid for a when_any.
-So as soon as one future is fullfilled, all other non started futures could be cancelled.
+So as soon as one future is fulfilled, all other non started futures could be canceled.